 Agency/Group/ Organization Agency/Group/ Organization Type What section of the Plan was addressed by Consultation?
-How was the agency/group/organiza on consulted?
-What a the anticipated outcomes of the consultation or areas for improved coordination?
-Houston Area HIV Services Ryan White Planning Council Services - Persons with HIV/AIDS Non-Homeless Special Needs HOPWA Strategy HCDD staff meets periodically with the Rya White Planning Council share research and strategize ways to improve the quality of lif for those affected by HIV/AIDS.
-HCDD staff serves on the Council a also serves as a co-cha of the Priorities and Allocations Committee.
-This information is utilize when determining needs of and services for the HIV/AIDS community.
-Houston Community Land Trust Other Housing Strategy Services - Housing HCDD consulted the CL about developing and selling affordable homes and creating different pathways to homeownership.
-HCDD will continue to partner with the CLT to provide homeownership Houston Housing Authority (HHA) РНА Public Housing Needs Homeless Strategy opportunities.
-HCDD consulted with HHA staff regarding the Public Housing sections of the Plan.
-HHA serves on the CoC HCDD and HHA will continue to meet regula to discuss current project and plan for potential future projects and initiatives to address homeless needs.
-Houston Housing Collaborative Housing Planning organization Housing Strategy Community Development Strategy Anti-Poverty Strategy HCDD consulted with th Houston Housing Collaborative to identify needs and to understan what affordability strategies may be helpfu for multifamily and singl family construction and rehabilitation.
+How was the agency/group/organizati on consulted?
+What are the anticipated outcomes of the consultation or areas for improved coordination?
+Houston Area HIV Services Ryan White Planning Council Services - Persons with HIV/AIDS Non-Homeless Special Needs HOPWA Strategy HCDD staff meets periodically with the Ryan White Planning Council to share research and strategize ways to improve the quality of life for those affected by HIV/AIDS.
+HCDD staff serves on the Council and also serves as a co-chair of the Priorities and Allocations Committee.
+This information is utilized when determining needs of and services for the HIV/AIDS community.
+Houston Community Land Trust Services - Housing Housing Strategy HCDD consulted the CLT about developing and selling affordable homes and creating different pathways to homeownership.
+HCDD will continue to partner with the CLT to provide homeownership opportunities.
+Houston Housing Authority (HHA) Other government - Local Other: Public Housing Authority Public Housing Needs Homelessness Strategy HCDD consulted with HHA staff regarding the Public Housing sections of the Plan.
+HHA serves on the CoC.
+HCDD and HHA will continue to meet regularly to discuss current projects and plan for potential future projects and initiatives to address homeless needs.
+Houston Housing Collaborative Housing Planning organization Housing Strategy Community Development Strategy Anti-Poverty Strategy HCDD consulted with the Houston Housing Collaborative to identify needs and to understand what affordability strategies may be helpful for multifamily and single family construction and rehabilitation.